 The other members of the group – Stewart, Linda, and Maria – are fun and good company and we’re enjoying time together and getting to know each other.
 Stewart and Linda are Canadian now living in Toronto.
-Maria is from Bulgaria and is now in Düsseldorf, Germany.
+Maria is from Bulgaria, now living in Düsseldorf, Germany.

 We will pick up new safari members at different legs of the journey.
 Stewart and Linda stop in Victoria Falls.
 Maria continues to Nairobi, and so far I am the only one going through to visit the mountain gorillas in Uganda.
 For the first several weeks, it’s just the four of us until we reach Zimbabwe where the safari vehicle and crew change.

 Our excellent crew consists of three fantastic Africans – Boyd (our leader), Norman, and Nsoni (pronounced Ghani).
 Boyd and Norman told us their African names – hard to remember and pronounce, but I’m working on it.